diveBarKaraoke/divebar_karaoke_creation_guide/docs/google-drive.rst

 While any file upload service could be used for sharing files with KJs, most creators currently use Google Drive.
 There is also a main diveBar Drive link `pinned in #irl-hosting <https://discord.com/channels/918644502128885760/1009524669503778937/1010944162952122408>`_ which links to individual creators' Drives.
 It's easier to do something like that when we're all using the same system.

+Once you have a Google Drive created for your tracks, please link it in the Discord, so we can link it from the main drive.

 File Naming
 -----------